 - Programs, resources and help finding treatment from the US Department of Health and Human Services.
 Visit the Substance Abuse and Mental Health Services Administration.

 If you or someone you know is in immediate distress or thinking about hurting themselves, call the National Suicide Prevention Lifeline by simply dialing 988.
+This new, shorter phone number makes it easier for people to remember and access mental health crisis services.
 You can also text the word “Hello” to 741741, the Crisis Text Line.
 988 is now active across the United States.
-This new, shorter phone number makes it easier for people to remember and access mental health crisis services.
-Talk to someone now if you or a loved one needs help or are experiencing a crisis.
+It’s important to talk to someone now if you or a loved one needs help or are experiencing a crisis.

 Difficult Conversations – Talking to kids about anxiety and depression.
 How to spot when your child needs help